Note: Most of this content from 2003 is obsolete, and kept for archive purposes only.

 Tim Berners-Lee uploaded the first HTML page on August 6, 1991.
 He also wrote the first web server (httpd) and the first browser (World Wide Web).

 The sleeping giant Microsoft finally woke up and realized the web’s great potential.
 They licensed the browser Spyglass Mosaic and remade it into Internet Explorer 1.0, released with a Windows 95 feature pack in August 1995.
-In December 1995, Bill Gates declares the importance of the Internet and Microsoft turns its attention to the web.
+In December 1995, Bill Gates declared the importance of the Internet and Microsoft turned its attention to the web.
 This was the starting point of the so called “Browser Wars” raging from 1996 to 1998.

 New versions of Internet Explorer and Netscape Navigator were released in a quick pace, too quick to fix the increasing number of bugs.
 Most aspects were feature-centered and browser-specific techniques started to creep into the world.
 However, Internet Explorer 3.0 had the first support for CSS and version 4.0 started to run circles around Netscape Navigator.
 In 1998 Netscape was sold to AOL and Internet Explorer became the dominant browser.